dominykasvl/K-Radar/Obsidian Vault/K-Pop Fan App (K-Radar)/Development.md

 - [ ] Improve data hashing security methods
 - [ ] Filter cards by artist, group, label
 - [ ] Use articles image for higher resolution thumbnails
+- [ ] Upgrade the Gesture Handler to use new APIs

 	UI/UX:
 - [ ] Infinite scrolling